 pySim-shell

-The interactive shell provides command for
+The pySim-shell interactive shell provides commands for

 • navigating the on-card filesystem hierarchy